History

 Current state

-At present the renovated, well-kept court is owned by a private owner and in buildings commercial activities are carried out.
+At present the renovated, well-kept manor is owned by a private owner and in buildings commercial activities are carried out.
 In the former economic buildings there is a restaurant, guest rooms, banquet halls and exhibitions of carriages and historical objects.
-On site there is a riding school, knights tournaments and numerous outdoor events.
+There is a riding school on site, knights’ tournaments and numerous outdoor events are organized.
 Interested in a detailed plan of events and attractions, check out the latest information on the official website here.

 bibliography: